Centre for Religion and Society (CRS)

 1.4 Programmes and initiatives.

-CRS organised and supports events, workshops, and talks that address the role of religion in society.
+CRS organises and supports events, workshops, and talks that address the role of religion in society.
 Highlights include:

 • Talks on topics like Islamic law, religion and mental health, and digital religion.